nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [weaveworks: kured - Kubernetes Reboot Daemon 🌟](https://github.com/weaveworks/kured) - [weave.works: One year kured - your Kubernetes Reboot Daemon](https://www.weave.works/blog/one-year-kured-kubernetes-reboot-daemon) Kured (KUbernetes REboot Daemon) is a Kubernetes daemonset that performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.
 Many rely on Kured, which helps perform safe automatic node reboots when indicated by the package management of the underlying OS, to help make OS security better.
 * [k8s-cluster-simulator](https://github.com/pfnet-research/k8s-cluster-simulator) Kubernetes cluster simulator for evaluating schedulers.
 * [kubelogin 🌟](https://github.com/int128/kubelogin) kubectl plugin for Kubernetes OpenID Connect authentication (kubectl oidc-login)
-* [kube-oidc-proxy](https://github.com/jetstack/kube-oidc-proxy) Reverse proxy to authenticate to managed Kubernetes API servers via OIDC.
+* [==kube-oidc-proxy==](https://github.com/jetstack/kube-oidc-proxy) Reverse proxy to authenticate to managed Kubernetes API servers via OIDC.
+    * [==tremolosecurity.com: Updating kube-oidc-proxy==](https://www.tremolosecurity.com/post/updating-kube-oidc-proxy) **Kubernetes offers multiple ways to authenticate users to the API server.
+The best way to go, when available, is to use OpenID Connect (OIDC).
+We've talked about why you shouldn't use certificates for kubernetes authentication, but most cloud providers won't let you configure the API server flags needed to integrate managed clusters into an OIDC identity provider.**
 * [KubeSurvival 🌟](https://github.com/aporia-ai/kubesurvival) Significantly reduce Kubernetes costs by finding the cheapest machine types that can run your workloads
 * [K8s Vault Webhook 🌟](https://ot-container-kit.github.io/k8s-vault-webhook/) - [github: k8s-vault-webhook](https://github.com/OT-CONTAINER-KIT/k8s-vault-webhook) A k8s vault webhook is a Kubernetes webhook that can inject secrets into Kubernetes resources by connecting to multiple secret managers
 * [cf-for-k8s](https://github.com/cloudfoundry/cf-for-k8s) The open source deployment manifest for Cloud Foundry on Kubernetes. cf-for-k8s blends the popular CF developer API with Kubernetes, Istio, and other open source technologies.
 The project aims to improve developer productivity for organizations using Kubernetes